JanHerca/urantiapedia/output/wikijs/en/article/Marta_Elders/Le_Cerveau_Spirituel.md

 _The Urantia Book_ implies that there must be an electrical trigger, i.e. vital pulsations for consciousness to be operative.
 We know from various studies using fMRI, PET and SPECT scans etc. that brain activity can be recorded and measured.
 We now know that different sections of the brain respond to different thoughts, feelings and perceptions and reflect them electrochemically.
 So where in the brain are mystical experiences picked up?
 What areas seem to be activated or deactivated during these experiences?
 What is the interaction of our belief systems?
 What about the myths that support our stories?
 What about the rituals we use to support our myths?
 How is each and everyone connected to our brain system?
 Again, although already mentioned it is worth remembering that:

 > “_2. *Brain-type series.* The one physical uniformity of mortals is the brain and nervous system; nevertheless, there are three basic organizations of the brain mechanism: the one-, the two-, and the three-brained types.
 Urantians are of the two-brained type, somewhat more imaginative, adventurous, and philosophical than the one-brained mortals but somewhat less spiritual, ethical, and worshipful than the three-brained orders.
-These brain differences characterize even the prehuman animal existences._” ([UB 49:5.13](/en/The_Urantia_Book/49#p5_13))
+These brain differences characterize even the prehuman animal existences._” (<a id="a201_510"></a>[UB 49:5.13](/en/The_Urantia_Book/49#p5_13))

 When we reflect on the reality of what “fires the wires,” we can appreciate the power of our belief system and the establishment of correlated neural pathways.
 Our belief system is supported by the myths we cherish and identify with.
 Andrew Newberg in his 2012 course on “The Spiritual Brain” describes the brain as a myth-making machine.
 He considers this characteristic to be one of the significant aspects of this living organ.
 And while we understand that myths are a product of the mind, we also realize that it is through neural firing in the brain that they can be sustained.

 A Mighty Messenger tells us:

 > _Partial, incomplete, and evolving intellects would be helpless in the master universe, would be unable to form the first rational thought pattern, were it not for the innate ability of all mind, high or low, to form a *universe frame* in which to think.
 If mind cannot fathom conclusions, if it cannot penetrate to true origins, then will such mind unfailingly postulate conclusions and invent origins that it may have a means of logical thought within the frame of these mind-created postulates.
-And while such universe frames for creature thought are indispensable to rational intellectual operations, they are, without exception, erroneous to a greater or lesser degree._ ([UB 115:1.1](/en/The_Urantia_Book/115#p1_1))
+And while such universe frames for creature thought are indispensable to rational intellectual operations, they are, without exception, erroneous to a greater or lesser degree._ (<a id="a207_679"></a>[UB 115:1.1](/en/The_Urantia_Book/115#p1_1))

 We can see how our human mind uses mythmaking to understand the world.
 It is how we make sense of (we think) who we are.
 It offers us possibilities and guidance for making decisions.
 Myths provide a sense of morality, ethics, right and wrong, origin and destiny.
 We create our own story and pass on previous stories that we find meaningful, inspiring, and supportive of who we want to be.
 Our religions are our myths of the day.
 They inform us, provide our belief systems, structure our way of life, and offer us a sense of purpose and destiny.